Provisioning

 respectively will act as default provisioning config in the corresponding environment types.

-Now service deployed by anyone in the given environment types will be provisioned with the definitions given unless during deployment.
+Now service deployed by anyone in the given environment types will be provisioned with the definitions given unless overrriden during deployment.
 Go to next section to learn about default and override-able params in service definition.